 Sub client type

-If the call is TO or FROM a mobile phone using Webex Go, the Client type will show SIP, and the Sub client type will show MOBILE_NETWORK.
+If the call is TO or FROM a mobile phone using Webex Go, the Client type display as SIP, and the Sub client type display as MOBILE_NETWORK.

 OS type

-The operating system that the app was running on, if available.
+The operating system that the app is running on, if available.

 Device Mac